 - ▶ In the project manager, switch to the Font lists in the Screens node.

 - ▶ Select the Standardfont5 font.

 - ▶ Select, in the properties window, the ... button in the Font type: properties field.

 - ► The font type dialog opens.

-- ► Change your font there:
+- Change your font there:

 - Font style: Black

 - Font size: 36

-Note that the appearance of the heading in your 'Storage tank 1' screen and 'Complete overview' screens changes.
+The appearance of the heading changes in your screens Storage Tank 1 and Overall View.